July 6thJuly 7th

 The program will include:

-• Day 1: A plenary session where projects present their approaches and key findings—focused on the data-to-intelligence framework rather than technical details.
+• Day 1 (afternoon) : High-level introductions from the Group on Earth Observations and the European Commission followed by a plenary session where selected projects present their approaches and key findings—focused on the data-to-intelligence framework

 component teasercontacts not found